Message-Aware Graph Attention Networks for Large-Scale Multi-Robot Path Planning: Architecture

 In this paper, we focus on $L=1$ (one layer of graph convolution) and $K=2$ (one-hop communication).
 Each robot is required to send all its extracted features and receive information from neighboring robots only once. \textit{With the help of our mechanism, the robot is able to direct its attention toward specific communication links, based on the relative importance of the information contained in the messages it is receiving from neighboring robots.}

 \textbf{Action Policy}.
 In the last stage, an MLP followed by a softmax function is used to decode the aggregated features resulting from the communication process into the five motion primitives (up, down, left, right, and idle).
-During the simulation, the action $\tbu_{t}^{i}$ taken by robot $i$ is predicted by a stochastic action policy based on the probability distribution over motion primitives (weighted sampling).
-Compared to our previous framework~\cite{Qingbiao2019}, we change the action policy used in the simulations of the validation process from a softmax function (deterministic policy) to weighted sampling (stochastic policy), as using a consistent action policy for validation and test can better indicate which models to select after training.
+During the simulation, the action $\tbu_{t}^{i}$ taken by robot $i$ is predicted by a stochastic action policy based on the probability distribution over motion primitives (weighted sampling). \qingbiao{We deployed collision shielding in~\cite{Qingbiao2019} to ensure collision-free paths.} Compared to our previous framework~\cite{Qingbiao2019}, we change the action policy used in the simulations of the validation process from a softmax function (deterministic policy) to weighted sampling (stochastic policy), as using a consistent action policy for validation and test can better indicate which models to select after training.